Codeception/codeception.github.com/for/symfony.md

 ### Project Setup

 Codeception should be installed globally for a project.
-To start please run
+To start, please run

 ```
 php bin/codecept bootstrap --empty
 ```

-which creates `codeception.yml` and `tests` directory.
-There are no test suites in `tests` directory.
+This will create `codeception.yml` and the `/tests` directory.
+There are no test suites inside `tests` yet.

 ### Acceptance Testing